Goals of the Supply Chain / Quality Assurance Supplier Process:

 - Suppliers are responsible for any special packaging methods as indicated on the purchase order or in the applicable STEMCO engineering or material specifications.

-- The supplier will request approval from STEMCO Supply Chain prior to implementing any packaging change.
+- The supplier will request approval from the STEMCO Supply Chain before implementing any packaging change.

 - When different parts are shipped together, the purchase order number, line and release numbers, part number(s), and quantity of each part must be clearly marked on the outside of each box and visible without unloading the pallet or container.